HAKKA – 客家

 THE HAKKA PEOPLE – 客家族

-• Hakka people make up roughly 15–20% of Taiwan’s population.
-Major Hakka regions include: Taoyuan, Hsinchu County & Hsinchu City, Miaoli County, Pingtung County (especially the inland areas) & Parts of Kaohsiung.
-Many Hakka communities are located near foothills rather than coastal plains.
+• Hakka people presently comprise roughly 15–20% of Taiwan’s population.
+Major Hakka regions include: Taoyuan, Hsinchu County, Hsinchu City, Miaoli County, the inland areas of Pingtung County & Parts of Kaohsiung.
+Many Hakka communities are located near foothills rather than in the coastal plains.

 • Hakka cuisine is known for being savory and preserved, reflecting historical scarcity: (i.)
-Lei cha (擂茶) – ground tea with herbs and nuts; (ii.)
+Lei cha (擂茶) is the dintinctive Hakka ground tea with herbs & nuts; (ii.)
 Hakka stuffed tofu; (iii.)
 Pork with preserved mustard greens; and (iv.)
-Salt-baked chicken
+Salt-baked chicken.

 • taiwantoday.tw – “Strangers in Taiwan – Some Two Million Hakkas Call Themselves Guests although they have been on the Island almost as long as the Hoklo People” @ Taiwan Today e-zine